Fighting cyber crime together

 It is too important to leave the security of your organisation to just one department.
 Everyone needs to take responsibility.
 It is not just looking internally at defences but also what counter measures do you have at your disposal to respond to a cyber attack?
 Having a plan in place, perhaps as part of a larger Disaster Recovery plan, will ensure that you can respond effectively should an attack be successful.

-In 2015 the number of security breaches rose with 90% of enterprise organisations having experienced a security breach according to a survey by PwC.
+The number of security breaches rose with 90% of enterprise organisations having experienced a security breach according to a survey by PwC.
 Cyber Crime is growing exponentially.
 A report from Deloitte estimated that Cyber Crime costs businesses over $400bn every year with the average financial impact estimated to be between $2 – $4m.
 Worryingly, human error and deliberate action are still the main causes.

 Cyber Crime targeting financial institutions is on the rise.
 This year alone, Vietnamese and Bangladeshi banks connected to the SWIFT network have suffered significant fraud losses, in the one case, amounting to $101m, less than half of which has ever been recovered.

 It is not just institutions that are being targeted.
 According to a report in the Financial Times, cyber criminals are trawling through wealth managers’ websites as well as social media networks to target the super-rich and trick them into parting with millions of dollars each year.